noahehall/theBookOfNoah/_html.md

 # Web Components
 ## Shadow dom
+  - use cases
+    1. defining new HTML elements, e.g. a date-picker, that are reusable across applications
   - introduces scoped styles for you to bundle CSS with HTML markup, hide implementation details, and author self-contained components in vanilla js
     1. a tool for building component-based apps
       - isolated DOM: each component's DOM is self-contained (e.g. `document.querySelector()` won't return nodes in the component's shadow DOM)